 MCP Server

-Suvadu includes a built-in Model Context Protocol (MCP) server that exposes 11 tools and 5 auto-injected resources, letting AI agents query your shell history, check command outcomes, assess risk, and get context-aware suggestions — all from your local database.
+Suvadu includes a built-in Model Context Protocol (MCP) server that exposes 15 tools and 7 auto-injected resources, letting AI agents query your shell history, replay past sessions, learn from failures, and get project context — all from your local database.

 What Is MCP?